bastiengrignon/turborepo-starter/README.md

 - [React icons](https://react-icons.github.io/react-icons) as icons library
 - [React i18n](https://react.i18next.com) for internationalization

+It comes with a basic Mantine layout, with authentication pages, and a basic settings page to handle user updates.

 ## Back-end
 - [Fastify](https://www.fastify.io) for the server
 - [Better Auth](https://www.better-auth.com) for authentication
 - [Prisma](https://www.prisma.io) for the Database

+A basic Fastify server with authentication routes handled by BetterAuth and Prisma DB.

 # Packages
 - `typescript-config`: `tsconfig.json`s used throughout the monorepo